Brachyponera chinensis

-Brachyponera chinensis, the Asian needle ant, is a ponerine ant native to areas of Japan and Asia.
-Previously known as Pachycondyla chinensis, which was used in many scientific publications until 2014.
+Brachyponera chinensis, the Asian needle ant, is a stinging ponerine ant native to areas of Japan and mainland Asia.
+It was known as Pachycondyla chinensis, a name used in many scientific publications until 2014.
 The Asian needle ant was introduced to the United States in the 1930s, where it is considered an adventive and possibly invasive species.
-The Asian needle ant and the Argentine ant (Linepithema humile) have been battling for territory in the U.S. It is documented the Brachyponera chinensis have invaded North America primarily on the east coast from Florida to Massachusetts.
-The range of Asian needle ant extends westward to Kentucky, Tennessee, and Arkansas.
-Sightings have been confirmed in Washington and Wisconsin, where outlier populations have been established.
+Since then, the Asian needle ant and the Argentine ant (Linepithema humile) have been competing for territory in the U.S. Brachyponera chinensis is found primarily in the American South, where the ants prefer to nest beneath or near hardwood trees.
+They are also found along the U.S. East Coast, from Florida to Massachusetts.
+The range of Asian needle ant then extends westward to Kentucky, Tennessee, and Arkansas.
+Sightings have also been confirmed in Washington and Wisconsin, where outlier populations have been established.
 This invasive species is of growing concern due to ecological impacts on biodiversity and medical risks to human health, via sting-induced anaphylaxis.

 Habitat and biology

+The native range of Brachyponera chinensis includes Japan, China, North and South Korea, Taiwan, Thailand, Vietnam, and Nepal.

 The Asian needle ant thrives in moist and shaded environments.
-The Brachyponera chinensis is commonly found in agricultural land such as rice-paddy dykes in its native range.
-The Asian needle ant frequently makes ground nests in natural forests preferably beneath stones, logs, or debris.
+Brachyponera chinensis is commonly found in agricultural land such as rice-paddy dykes in its native range.
+The Asian needle ant frequently makes ground nests in natural forests, preferably beneath stones, logs, or debris.
 Brachyponera chinensis tend to occupy nests near termite colonies, as termites are a reliable food source.
 Additionally, this species has also been found to inhabit urban areas in places such as backyards or sidewalks.

 Behavior and social structure

 Brachyponera chinensis exhibits eusociality, with overlapping generations and division of labor within the colony.
 The queen ant's primary role is for reproduction, while the worker ants help to forage to preserve the colony.
 Worker ants lack reproductive organs and cannot reproduce.
 Queen ants have a special pouch to store male sperm that allows them to mate once and continually reproduce over their lifespan.

-During emigration of nesting sites, Brachyponera chinensis split into groups to tend to the categories of scouting for new nest locations, queen-tending, and tending to the colonies offspring.
+During emigration of nesting sites, Brachyponera chinensis split into groups to tend to the categories of scouting for new nest locations, queen-tending, and tending to the colony's offspring.
 A recruitment strategy called adult transport is where workers carry nestmates during nest emigration.
-Unlike many other ant species, the Asian needle ant do not rely on pheromone trail for tandem carrying but instead they likely use visual cues.
+Unlike many other ant species, the Asian needle ant do not rely on pheromone trails for tandem carrying but instead they likely use visual cues.